 LENNON THROUGH A GLASS ONION also appeared at the EDINBURGH FRINGE FESTIVAL in August 2016.

-Devonport Entertainment Centre Box Office is located at the Devonport City Council 17 Fenton Way
+Devonport Entertainment Centre Box Office will be located at the Devonport City Council, 17 Fenton Way until 2.30pm on Thursday 23 August 2018

 Monday – Friday